 Mastercard - Eurocard, VISA, Diners Club and American Express are widely accepted in shops, hotels and restaurants.
 There are many ATMs in the city.

-Banks are generally open to the public between 8 am and 6 pm.
-You may change foreign currency in kuna at all banks.
-In money exchange offices, the exchange rate is somewhat more favourable and the service is generally faster.
-There are many such offices in the city and they are usually open between 8 am and 6 pm, but those at the train (Glavni kolodvor) and bus station (Autobusni kolodvor) are open 24 hours.
+Banks are generally open to the public between 8 a.m. and 6 p.m.
+You may convert foreign currency to Euro at all banks.
+At money exchange offices, the exchange rate is somewhat more favourable and the service is generally faster.
+There are many such offices in the city and they are usually open between 8 a.m. and 6 p.m. as well, but those at the main train (Glavni kolodvor) and bus station (Autobusni kolodvor) are open 24 hours.
 On Saturdays the banks are open between 8 am and 12 noon.
-On Sundays and holidays both banks and exchange offices are closed.
+On Sundays and holidays both the banks and exchange offices are closed.
 Currency exchange is, however, possible at hotels’ reception desks.

 The Central Post Office is located in Jurišićeva 4, located just east of the Trg bana Jelačića.